Super Pac-Man

 is a 1982 maze video game developed and published by Namco for arcades.
-It is the official sequel to the original Pac-Man (1980); Bally Midway, who released Super Pac-Man in North America, had previously commissioned General Computer Corporation to develop the unofficial sequel Ms. Pac-Man (1982), which Namco had little involvement with beyond licensing.
-Toru Iwatani returns as designer.
+It was released in Japan and Europe in 1982 and in North America by Bally Midway in 1983.
+It is the sequel to the original Pac-Man (1980).
+Bally Midway had previously commissioned General Computer Corporation to develop the unofficial sequel Ms. Pac-Man (1982), with which Namco had little involvement beyond licensing.
+Toru Iwatani returned as the game's designer.